-When you set up notifications, emails are sent automatically when certain business events occur. such as the creation of a customer order.
+When you set up notifications, notification emails can be sent automatically or delayed to be sent on demand using a Manual Override option when certain business events occur, such as the creation of a customer order.
 Emails are sent to the contact specified on the customer order or purchase order and to the internal contacts that you associate with the customer or vendor in Customer Maintenance and Vendor Maintenance.